seb26/prometheus-nut-exporter/README.md

 ### Docker Image Versions

+Images are published to GitHub Container Registry, at `ghcr.io/seb26/prometheus-nut-exporter.

-Use the exact version number for releases (i.e. v1.2.2) and `latest` for bleeding/dev/unstable releases.
+Use the exact version number for releases (i.e. `v1.2.2`) and `latest` for bleeding/dev/unstable releases.

 ### Environment Variables